missionpinball/mpf-docs/displays/widgets/animate_widgets.rst

 In the example above, an ``animations:`` setting has been added to the widget.
 Then under there, you add the name of the event you want to use to trigger this animation to start.
-In this case a special event called ``entrance:`` was used, which is a fake event name that makes this animation start immediately once the widget is created.
+In this case a special event called ``show_slide:`` was used, which is a fake event name that makes this animation start immediately once the slide is shown.

 Next, notice that under the event, there are two steps (each beginning with a hyphen and a space).